 4 – DON’T Wait for Crowds

 We can’t stress this one enough!
-While you might like to warm up and/or build up the guts to swim with the sharks at Typhoon Lagoon’s Shark Reef or drop straight down the mountain side on Blizzard Beach’s Summit Plummet – these rides that get crowded quick.
+While you might like to warm up and/or build up the guts to drop straight down the mountain side on Blizzard Beach’s Summit Plummet – major attractions like this get crowded quick.
 Head to the popular attractions first and you’ll beat the crowds and save yourself a lot of wait time.

 5 – DO Bring the Necessities